-Is Gambling Illegal in India?The Public Gambling Act of 1867 prohibits the running of gambling houses throughout the country.
+The Public Gambling Act of 1867 prohibits the running of gambling houses throughout the country.
 However, each state has the authority to formulate and enforce their own laws.
 As a result of this autonomy, land-based casinos can be found in Goa, Daman, and Sikkim.
 The latter has continued to push for more widespread legalization, attempting and failing to obtain three licenses for online gambling in 2010.
 Despite this, Sikkim did succeed in establishing an online lottery that allows bets to be taken from across the nation.

-What About Gambling Online?It is illegal for Indian casinos or betting sites to promote their brand or indeed operate online.
+It is illegal for Indian casinos or betting sites to promote their brand or indeed operate online.
 Nevertheless, all potential sports bettors need to know is that there is no specific law that prohibits Indians from placing an online bet with a bookmaker based outside the country.
 The 2000 Information Technology Act, which regulates India’s cyber activities, makes no reference to gambling, thereby leaving the issue of online betting open to interpretation.
 And this loophole is how most Indian players are actively wagering on their favorite sports, especially cricket, which enjoys a level of devotion like no other.

 Five Factors to Consider When Betting Online